Advanced Filtering

 - Simple queries (URL, host, path, method, status, etc.) are evaluated client-side for instant results

-- Body and header queries (request/response body, headers, cookies) are sent to the backend for evaluation, with a 300ms debounce to avoid excessive searches
+- Body and header queries (request/response body, headers, cookies) are sent to the backend for evaluation on live captured traffic, with a 300ms debounce to avoid excessive searches

 This split happens automatically — you don’t need to choose.
 The query builder routes each query to the appropriate engine based on the fields used.